Phileosopher/commonplace/groups-large.md

 - [Knowledge](understanding.md) experts will use [language](language.md) to imply they're [uncertain](understanding-certainty.md).
 - Multimillionaires will wear working-class clothing or avoid showing their wealth.
 - [Religious leaders](religion.md) will feign humility (e.g., "I'm the worst of sinners").

+APPLICATION: The CEO of McDonald's has more in common with the CEO of Ford than the service workers of McDonald's.
+A CEO's job is the same in both: [decide](decisions.md) with several layers of abstraction from any [work](results.md) done the public can [see](image.md), often with nearby assistants performing [research](understanding.md) for them.

+APPLICATION: Most large organizations create homogeneous experiences to promote a shared [image](image.md) and value system.
+This will usually knock off some personality from the [formerly small group](groups-small.md), but will also permit it to grow indefinitely.

 To clearly understand *any* group, an observer needs to see 3 perspectives at once: